-There were no reported Hate Crimes for the years 2018 or 2020.
-However, there was one hate crime reported in 2019.
+There were no reported Hate Crimes for the years 2020, 2021 or 2022.

 Off Campus Organizations Crimes and Safety Hazard Monitoring

 Kingsborough Community College does not have facilities for housing or sleeping.
 The College does not maintain any off-campus buildings or property.
 The College does not have any recognized off-campus student organizations, buildings or property.